iireddrag0nii/weather-dashboard/README.md

 Prerequistes:

-1. Make sure you have docker installed.
+1. Make sure you have docker installed and running.

 Instructions: